hwrdyen/CribEstate/README.md

 # CribEstate
 ## Getting Started
-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-This is an example of how to list things you need to use the software and how to install them.
+This is an example of  how to install the prerequisite softwares.
 * npm
   ```sh
   npm install npm@latest -g
   ```

 ### Installation
-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services.
+_Below is an example of how you can install and set up the CribEstate application._
-How to start this project?_
 - To start the front-end
 1. Change to "client" folder
    ```sh